What Is a DOT Medical Exam?

 - MCSA-5895, 391.41 CMV Driver Medication Form, a document that provides additional information about prescribed medications for drivers.

 What Does a DOT Medical Exam Consist Of?

 There are more than 40,000 DOT medical exam locations in the United States.
 It is possible to get the exam at your primary care doctor’s office but if it is more convenient, refer to your local urgent care clinic.

 The examiner will assess your physical and mental health to make sure you do not have any medical conditions that might interfere with your ability to drive and operate a CMV safely.
 The doctor will perform a series of tests to check your vision, hearing, blood pressure, and other body functions.
 Sometimes, drug testing and urinalysis for diabetes are included in the exam.

 Usually, a physical takes between 30 minutes and one hour.
 To make sure everything goes smoothly and you do not waste your time, prepare documents and items regarding your existing medical conditions.
 You are required to disclose all known health conditions and diseases with your doctor at the time of the DOT Medical Exam.

 A proper DOT Medical Exam follows guidelines created by the Federal Motor Carrier Safety Administration (FMCSA).
 To drive a CMV, you must first meet the requirements listed below:

-- Medications – they must not affect your ability to drive a CMV;
+- Medications.
+Medications must not affect your ability to drive a CMV.

-- Cardiac issues – you do not have any cardiac diseases;
+- Cardiac Issues.
+You can not have any cardiac diseases.

 This is a document released for individuals who work as commercial motor vehicle drivers and need to go through a medical examination.